This is Part 1 of a two part post. Read post #2 here.

 Issues with campus recruiting.
 Where do I start?

-Almost one year ago exactly, I graduated from a large public university and accepted a job offer after going through what felt like a torturous campus recruiting process.
+Last year, I graduated from a large public university and accepted a job offer after going through what felt like a torturous campus recruiting process.
 A lot of the frustration with the process stemmed from companies’ contrived efforts to reach “millennials.”
 In part one of this post, I’ll outline popular tactics that don’t resonate with graduating seniors and how instead millennials wished campus recruiters would interact with us.
 Enjoy!

 A Little Background